nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 func InnerRingList() []common.IRNode
 ```

-InnerRingList method returns slice of structures that contains public key of Inner Ring node\.
-Should be used only in notary disabled environment\.
+InnerRingList method returns a slice of structures that contains the public key of an Inner Ring node\.
+It should be used in notary disabled environment only\.

-If notary enabled\, then look to NeoFSAlphabet role in native RoleManagement contract of the side chain\.
+If notary is enabled\, look to NeoFSAlphabet role in native RoleManagement contract of the sidechain\.

 ##### LastEpochBlock